Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 # Infrastructure as Code with Terraform

 Terraform is an increasingly popular open-source infrastructure as code software tool built by HashiCorp.
 It enables administrators to define and provision manage infrastructure across multiple cloud and datacenter resources.
 Terraform takes an infrastructure as code approach by using using a high-level configuration language known as Hashicorp Configuration Language or JSON to define the resources.
-Terraform differs from traditional configuraiton management tools such as Ansible as it is known for keeping state, once you define your desired state Terraform looks to build your infrastucture then records its current state and always looks to maintain the desired state the use specifies
+Terraform differs from traditional configuraiton management tools such as Ansible as it is known for keeping state, once you define your desired state Terraform looks to build your infrastucture then records its current state and always looks to maintain the desired state the use specifies.
+This is quite a key concept which we'll dig into more in Exercise 2

 While Terraform has been increasingly used in the cloud space to provision infrastructure such as VMWare, AWS and Azure, we're starting to see more and more usage of this with Cisco infrastructure with support today for ASA firewalls and Cisco ACI in the data centre (Application Centric Infrastructure).
 Within these exercises we'll look to focus on how Terraform can be used to configure ACI and provision resources in todays enterprise IT environment.